ifsheldon/ideas_reifying/content/blog/complete-guide-to-wasip2-for-rust-python-programmers/index.en.md

 componentize-py --wit-path adder.wit --world adder bindings ./adder
 ```

-which will generate a Python package in the current directory named `adder`.
-Importing from `adder` Python package, your Python program gets a proper abstract class to inherit from.
+The output directory `adder` contains the generated `wit_world` Python package, which provides the abstract class to inherit from.

 ```python
 # in guest-adder.py, place it in ./adder